Formulas | Formula library

 Salary increase percentage

 This example for a formula field uses the team member's hire date to determine the increase percentage.
-It If the team member was hired in the current year, the increase is 0.
-Team members hired last year receive an increase proportional to the time employed, based on 1/12th for each month employed last year.
-Team members hired before last year get the full increase.
+If you hired the team member in the current year, the increase is zero.
+Team members you hired last year receive an increase proportional to the time you employ them.
+This is based on 1/12th for each month employed last year.
+Team members you hired before last year get the full increase.

 Copy